What Master’s Degree in Criminal Justice is Right For You? [Comparison Guide]

 - Research Methods

-While studying criminal justice has been a traditional path for those who want to move into command positions, most curricula have not changed over the past two decades.
-In today’s evolving law enforcement landscape, where leadership and management skills are in high demand, there’s a case to be made that the traditional criminal justice degree is losing its luster.
+While studying criminal justice has historically been a common path for those who have aspired to move into command positions, most curricula have not changed over the past two decades.
+In today’s evolving law enforcement landscape, where leadership and management skills are in high demand, there’s a case to be made that the traditional criminal justice degree may lack practical application for law enforcement leaders.

-This degree is often best suited for individuals who want to do academic research in criminal justice and perhaps even go on earn their Ph.D.
-It tends to emphasize academic analysis of criminal behavior as a social construct, and is typically less focused on practical training useful in confronting today’s most urgent policing challenges.
+This degree is often best suited for individuals who want to do academic research in criminal justice and perhaps even go on to earn their Ph.D.
+It tends to emphasize academic analysis of criminal behavior as a social construct and is typically less focused on practical training useful in confronting today’s policing challenges.

-The objective of a master’s degree in public safety administration is typically to prepare law enforcement professionals for managerial roles in firehouses, police or sheriff’s departments, or other public safety organizations.
+The objective of a master’s degree in public administration is typically to prepare law enforcement professionals for managerial roles in firehouses, police or sheriff’s departments, or other governmental or non-profit agencies.
 This degree offers a broader look at the field by focusing on public safety in general as opposed to just the law enforcement segment and concentrates heavily on the skills required to manage a department — such as training, development, HR and administration.

 Core course examples include: